 \section{Introduction}

-As computational workloads continue to grow in size and complexity, distributed computing has become essential~\cite{verbraeken2020survey} in handling these workloads, particularly now with the emergence of massive machine learning systems.
-While frameworks such as MapReduce~\cite{dean2008mapreduce} and Spark~\cite{zaharia2010spark} enable large-scale parallel processing across distributed servers to support a wide range of computation tasks (see e.g.,~\cite{Brunero1,AVEST1,tandon2017gradient,raviv2020gradient,ye2018communication,wang2018fundamental,Charalambides25,Vithana23tit,kavian2025heterogeneity,Yan22,dutta2016short,ordentlich2025quant,ramamoorthy2019universally,Malak24DSMM,Khalesi2025Tessellated,Maheri25,maheri2026universal}), it is indeed the case that limited computation and communication resources impose a fundamental bottleneck that governs the design of distributed computing schemes.
+As computational workloads continue to grow in size and complexity, distributed computing has become essential~\cite{verbraeken2020survey} for handling these workloads, particularly with the emergence of massive machine learning systems.
+While frameworks such as MapReduce~\cite{dean2008mapreduce} and Spark~\cite{zaharia2010spark} enable large-scale parallel processing across distributed servers to support a wide range of computation tasks (see, e.g.,~\cite{Brunero1,AVEST1,tandon2017gradient,raviv2020gradient,ye2018communication,wang2018fundamental,Charalambides25,Vithana23tit,Yan22,dutta2016short,ordentlich2025quant,ramamoorthy2019universally,Khalesi2025Tessellated,maheri2026universal}), limited computation and communication resources still impose a fundamental bottleneck that governs the design of distributed computing schemes.

-Motivated by these intertwined bottlenecks and by the increasing complexity of the computed functions, we study the problem of distributed computation of \emph{non-linearly separable functions}, in multi-user computing systems with bounded computational and communication resources.
-In particular, we consider $N$ distributed servers with limited computational and communication capabilities, and $K$ users, each requesting the evaluation of their own polynomial of $L$ real (potentially non-linear) basis subfunctions.
-In this setting, a coordinator assigns computation tasks across the servers, aiming for lossless recovery of the user demands, while also minimizing the required number of servers $N$, or equivalently maximizing the \textit{achievable system rate} $K/N$.
-For this novel setting, we seek to provide novel task allocation and data communication schemes, and present bounds on the achievable system rate.
-Before detailing our setting, consider this simple example that illustrates the key constraints and metrics involved.
+Motivated by these intertwined bottlenecks and by the increasing complexity of the computed functions, we study the problem of distributed computation of \emph{non-linearly separable functions} in multi-user computing systems with bounded computational and communication resources.
+In particular, we consider $N$ distributed servers with limited computational and communication capabilities and $K$ users, each requesting the evaluation of their own polynomial of $L$ real (potentially non-linear) basis subfunctions.
+In this setting, a coordinator assigns computation tasks across the servers, aiming for lossless recovery of the user demands while also minimizing the required number of servers $N$, or equivalently, maximizing the \textit{achievable system rate} $K/N$.
+For this novel setting, we seek to provide new task allocation and data communication schemes, and to present bounds on the achievable system rate.

+Before detailing our setting, consider the following simple example, which illustrates the key constraints and metrics involved.

-\begin{ex} Let us first focus on the nature of the functions.
+\begin{ex} Let us first focus on the nature of the requested functions.
 Consider a setting with $L=4$ basis subfunctions